partykit/partykit/apps/docs/src/content/docs/guides/building-a-real-time-websocket-server.md

 <!-- TODO: API reference link -->
 This works, because the `Party` maintains references to all connected clients.
 You can access them using the `Party.getConnections()` method.

-This pattern is called "broadcasting" -- we receive a message from one client, and send the same message to everyone.
+This pattern is called "broadcasting" -- a message from one client is received and sent to everyone.
 In fact, this use case is so common that PartyKit includes a `broadcast` utility method that does the same thing as the `for...of` loop through connections.

 ```ts
 this.party.broadcast(message);
 ```

-So the above can be simplified to:
+The above can be simplified to:

 ```ts
 export default class WebSocketServer implements PartyServer {
   constructor(readonly party: Party) {}